MeReMa-UIT/server/README.md

 - Run `go get -u github.com/swaggo/swag` (if `swag` hasn't been installed yet)
 - Run `go mod tidy`
 - Run `make run`
-- Check `/test` for testing cmd.
-Use swagger UI to test API
-- swagger is also available, check it for frontend dev
+- Swagger UI is also available, use it to test API and dev frontend

 ### To-Do
 - [x] Add mutex lock for repo layer